Blocking ads removes funding from us!

 For this price, customers get, among other things, a plastic housing, a 6,82-inch LC display with a low HD+ resolution, a MediaTek Dimensity 700, a 5.000 mAh battery and a 50 megapixel quad camera.
 This is definitely not enough on paper, but you can find out below whether you notice it in everyday life Shorttest.

-The biggest criticism of the Magenta T Phone Pro is the exterior and by that I mean both the case and the display.
-On the one hand, the smartphone is enormously large and heavy and is uncomfortable to use due to the sharp edges.
-In addition, there is an extremely inferiorly processed plastic back, which is very susceptible to fingerprints despite the matt surface.
-In addition, the plastic appears quite thin, can even be (visibly) dented and scratches quickly.
-By the way: A small peel-off sticker was attached to the back ex works and after peeling off, traces of glue were still visible even after several weeks.
-Unfortunately, this also speaks for a very inferior back.
-Even for less than 300 euros, it's really weak.
+The biggest criticism of the Magenta T Phone Pro is the exterior, and by that I mean both the casing and the display.
+Firstly, the smartphone is enormously large and heavy, and is uncomfortable to use due to the sharp edges.
+In addition, the plastic back is of extremely poor quality, which is very susceptible to fingerprints despite the matte surface.
+The plastic also seems quite thin, can even be (visibly) dented, and scratches quickly.
+By the way: A small peel-off sticker was attached to the back from the factory, and after peeling it off, traces of adhesive were still visible even after several weeks.
+Unfortunately, this also indicates a very poor quality back.
+Even for under 300 euros, this is really poor.

 If we turn the smartphone over, the criticism unfortunately continues straight away.
 The display is surrounded by extremely thick bezels and the notch is no longer really contemporary in 2023.
 The pure quality of the display cannot convince either.
 257 pixels pro Inches are simply not enough, you won't find 90 or even 120 Hertz here and due to the LCD technology, contrast values leave a lot to be desired.
 The brightness and viewing angle stability are also below average.